RootstockCollective/collective-rewards-sc/README.md

 - [direnv](https://direnv.net/docs/installation.html) - Although a large variety of OSs comes with `direnv` [packaged](https://direnv.net/docs/installation.html#from-system-packages), the easiest way to install it is by
   running: `curl -sfL https://direnv.net/install.sh | bash`
+- [jq](https://jqlang.github.io/jq/download/) - Again, this is packaged to a variety of OSs, but if you don't have it follow the link to install it for your system

 > [!IMPORTANT] Please make sure to install foundry using the branch `f625d0fa7c51e65b4bf1e8f7931cd1c6e2e285e9`.
 By using
 > the latest version we experienced the following error on RSKj: